Interactive API documentation¶

 API Key Created window displays your newly created key.
 Make sure to copy your key and keep it secure.

 You can authenticate your request using the HTTPS header.

 --insecure parameter to force cURL to ignore invalid and self-signed SSL certificate errors.
 The option will skip the SSL verification process, and you can bypass any SSL errors while still having SSL-encrypted communication.
 However, using the

 --insecure parameter is not recommended.
 Although the data transfer is encrypted, it is not entirely secure.
 For enhanced security of your PMM installation, you need valid SSL certificates.
 For information on validating SSL certificates, refer to: SSL certificates.

 curl -H "Authorization: Bearer <api_key>" https://127.0.0.1/v1/version

-You can pass the API key into a REST API call as a query parameter in the following format.
+You can use the API key for basic authentication in a REST API call in the following format.
 Replace

 API_KEY with your API key.

 Get expert help¶